StefanPeev/Terminalia/README.md

 Localfonts projects
 -------------------

-The primarily aim of the project **LOCALFONTS** is to extend Cyrillic in fonts published under licenses which permit modifications and derivative works by adding Cyrillic local forms (Bulgarian, Serbian, Macedonian, Ukrainian etc.).
+The primarily aim of the project **LOCALFONTS** is to extend glyphs range in fonts published under licenses which permit modifications and derivative works by adding Cyrillic local forms (Bulgarian, Serbian, Macedonian, Ukrainian etc.).
 The **Localfonts** project consists of the following fonts:

 + [Acari Sans](https://github.com/StefanPeev/acari-sans/tree/local)